Webnode: Website Builder Review 2022

 SEO & Analytics

-Under "Page Settings" you can attend to the most important search engine optimization (SEO) settings, such as meta descriptions, titles, tags, keywords, and sub-page URLs.
-Managing SEO settings for individual products has also been integrated since our last assessment.
-Our only criticism is the aforementioned issue relating to formatting blogs (categories, tags, and authors).
+Under "Page Settings" you can attend to the most important aspects of search engine optimization (SEO), such as meta descriptions, titles, tags, keywords, and sub-page URLs.
+Managing SEO for individual products has also been integrated since our last assessment.
+Our only criticism is the previously mentioned issue relating to formatting blogs (categories, tags, and authors).

-Webnode provides information about purchase statistics and site viewership under the "Project Overview" heading, however, Google Analytics can be easily integrated should you prefer to use it.
+Webnode provides information about purchase statistics and site viewership under the "Project Overview" heading, however, Google Analytics can be easily integrated, in case you prefer to use it.

 How many visitors does your online store have?
 Webnode provides some statistical insights to help answer this.

-Webnode provides all of the tools needed to create a functional online store, however, in comparison to other website builders, the toolbox on offer isn't all too full.
+Webnode offers all of the tools needed to create a functional online store, however, in comparison to other site builders, its toolbox is rather empty.
 As with most everything else, Webnode's simplicity does make it easy to set up a commercial web presence.

 Customer Support

-Webnode's handbook includes a number of tutorials, as well as FAQs which can answer a nice variety of questions that might arise when using the site builder.
+Webnode's handbook includes several tutorials, as well as FAQs that can answer most questions that might come up.
 These short texts are clear and illustrated with a number of pictures, helping to resolve issues step-by-step.
-While browsing, we happened across a few rather dated support entries, however, most of the time we quickly zeroed in on relevant content.
+While browsing, we happened across a few rather dated support entries, however, most of the time we quickly found what we were after.

 In Webnode's handbook you'll find FAQs and guides grouped into different categories.